Centella asiatica: Culinary

 In Indonesia, the leaves are used for sambai oi peuga-ga, an Aceh type of salad, and is also mixed into asinan in Bogor.
 In Cambodia, Vietnam and Thailand, this leaf is used for preparing a drink or can be eaten in raw form in salads or cold rolls.
 In Bangkok, vendors in the Chatuchak Weekend Market sell it alongside coconut, roselle, chrysanthemum, orange and other health drinks.
 In Malay cuisine it is known as pegaga, and the leaves of this plant are used for ulam, a type of vegetable salad.
 C. asiatica is widely used in various Indian regional cuisines.

-In Bangladesh and India (specifically in West Bengal), Centella is called Thankuni Pata and used in various dishes, one of the most appetising of which is the pakora-like snack called Thankuni Patar Bora; made of mashed Centella, lentils, julienne-ed onion and green chilli.
+In Bangladesh and India (specifically in West Bengal), Centella is called Thankuni Pata and used in various dishes, one of the most appetising of which is the pakora-like snack called Thankuni Patar Bora; made of mashed Centella, lentils, julienned onion and green chilli.

 Traditional medicine

-In traditional medicine, C. asiatica has been used to treat various disorders and minor wounds, although clinical efficacy and safety have not been scientifically confirmed.
+In traditional medicine, C. asiatica has been used with the intent to treat various disorders, dermatological conditions, and minor wounds, although clinical efficacy and safety have not been proven in clinical research.

 Contact dermatitis and skin irritation can result from topical application.
 Drowsiness may occur after consuming it.
-The herb may have adverse effects on liver function when used over many months.

-Agriculture
+Potential for liver damage

+A 2024 review indicated that consuming foods or dietary supplements containing Centella asiatica may cause liver disease.
+There have been case reports of liver disease associated with use over multiple weeks.

+Agricultural use

 In the context of phytoremediation, C. asiatica is a potential phytoextraction tool owing to its ability to take up and translocate metals from root to shoot when grown in soils contaminated by heavy metals.